 There are a couple of entries for this walk that you can choose from.
 Either walk from the Botanical Gardens Reserve or from opposite Founders Park in Atawhai Drive.
 Both options are quite steep in parts and I can guarantee they’ll get your heart-rate going.
 It’s often what you see on the way that really enhances a walk like this.
 Sheep (and sometimes goats) grazing peacefully alongside.
 As you draw close to the top of this walk, remember to take the track to the left (the Kauri Track).
 That track will lead to the summit of the Centre of New Zealand.

-At the summit there is a newish platform built from where you can absorb the views from the seats around the platform.
-And behind you, well let’s just say it’s so worth the effort folks.
+At the summit there is a modern platform built.
+From here, you can really absorb the landscape.
+And if you want to take a ‘breather’, you can rest on the seats around the platform.
+And if you look around, and behind you, well let’s just say, it’s so worth the effort.

 Bridges Walk – Nelson Central, 40-60 minutes

 To the left of you, is the Trafalgar Street Bridge and this is where you can walk alongside the river to Collingwood Street.
 Turn left, and cross the Collingwood Street Bridge.
 Turn hard right from the bridge into Shakespeare Walk and follow the river – this is such a great spot for a summer picnic.
 The Nelson Council have kindly provided picnic tables and benches for this very reason.

 Cross the river again at the Riverside footbridge.
 Turn left and walk by the Riverside Pool.
 This is where you follow the beautiful Maitai Walkway.
 At Bridge Street leave the walkway to cross over the Normanby Bridge.
 This is a very calming walk with the Matai River gently flowing beside you.

 Mitai Walkway and Lower Botanics – Nelson Central, 40-60 minutes